mattwatsoncodes/restrict-content-by-role/readme.txt

 1. Backup your WordPress install
 2. Upload the plugin folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the plugin var the 'Restrict Pages by Role' options page under the WordPress 'Settings' Menu
+4. Configure the plugin via the 'Restrict Content by Role' options page under the WordPress 'Settings' Menu

 == Screenshots ==